AdaCore/libadalang/user_manual/python_api_tutorial.rst

   your source files.

-* You can use features from the project provider, provided by :meth:`libadalang.UnitProvider.for_project` to use a GNAT Project file.
+* You can use features from the project provider, provided by :meth:`libadalang.UnitProvider.for_project` to use a GNAT project file.

-Be aware though, that because of lack of access to proper python bindings to the GNAT Project file API, the project facilities in Python are limited for the moment.
-If the above options are not sufficient for you, we recommend using the :ref:`Ada API <Ada API Tutorial>`
+Be aware though, that because of lack of access to proper Python API to process GNAT project files, the corresponding facilities in Python are limited for the moment.
+If the above options are not sufficient for you, we recommend using the :ref:`Ada API <Ada API Tutorial>`.

 In our program, we'll create a simple project unit provider if a project file is provided.
 If not, we'll use the default settings.

 Finally, let's update our code to use Libadalang's name resolution
-capabilities: When we find an object declaration, we'll print the entity representing the type of the object declaration.
+capabilities: when we find an object declaration, we'll print the entity representing the type of the object declaration.

 .. code-block:: python